Aliases for SMARCC1 Gene

 GeneCards Summary for SMARCC1 Gene

-SMARCC1 (SWI/SNF Related, Matrix Associated, Actin Dependent Regulator Of Chromatin, Subfamily C, Member 1) is a Protein Coding gene.
-Among its related pathways are Glucocorticoid receptor regulatory network and Transcription Ligand-dependent activation of the ESR1/SP pathway.
-GO annotations related to this gene include chromatin binding and protein N-terminus binding.
+SMARCC1 (SWI/SNF Related, Matrix Associated, Actin Dependent Regulator Of Chromatin Subfamily C Member 1) is a Protein Coding gene.
+Diseases associated with SMARCC1 include Congenital Hydrocephalus and Hydrocephalus.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is SMARCC2.

 Involved in transcriptional activation and repression of select genes by chromatin remodeling (alteration of DNA-nucleosome topology).
-May stimulate the ATPase activity of the catalytic subunit of the complex.
+Component of SWI/SNF chromatin remodeling complexes that carry out key enzymatic activities, changing chromatin structure by altering DNA-histone contacts within a nucleosome in an ATP-dependent manner.
+May stimulate the ATPase activity of the catalytic subunit of the complex (PubMed:10078207, PubMed:29374058).
 Belongs to the neural progenitors-specific chromatin remodeling complex (npBAF complex) and the neuron-specific chromatin remodeling complex (nBAF complex).
-During neural development a switch from a stem/progenitor to a post-mitotic chromatin remodeling mechanism occurs as neurons exit the cell cycle and become committed to their adult state.
-The transition from proliferating neural stem/progenitor cells to post-mitotic neurons requires a switch in subunit composition of the npBAF and nBAF complexes.
+During neural development a switch from a stem/progenitor to a postmitotic chromatin remodeling mechanism occurs as neurons exit the cell cycle and become committed to their adult state.
+The transition from proliferating neural stem/progenitor cells to postmitotic neurons requires a switch in subunit composition of the npBAF and nBAF complexes.
 As neural progenitors exit mitosis and differentiate into neurons, npBAF complexes which contain ACTL6A/BAF53A and PHF10/BAF45A, are exchanged for homologous alternative ACTL6B/BAF53B and DPF1/BAF45B or DPF3/BAF45C subunits in neuron-specific complexes (nBAF).
 The npBAF complex is essential for the self-renewal/proliferative capacity of the multipotent neural stem cells.
 The nBAF complex along with CREST plays a role regulating the activity of genes essential for dendrite growth (By similarity).